 Our vision changes as we age, requiring many people over 40 to need different glasses for reading and seeing distance.
-Keeping track of multiple sets of glasses can be, frankly, a pain.
+Keeping track of multiple sets of glasses can be a pain.
 Some days it’s hard enough to get out of the house with your car keys, let alone multiple pairs of glasses and sunglasses.
 As a result, your doctor may recommend that you try progressive lenses.
 While progressives can be great, they do take a bit of time to adapt to wearing.
 With a little patience, you’ll soon be enjoying one pair of glasses for all your vision needs!

 What Are Progressive Lenses?

 Progressive lenses are multi-focal lenses with three viewing areas: distance-, intermediate-, and near-vision.
 The primary viewing area in a standard progressive lens is for distance, with a smaller area at the bottom of the lens for near vision, and an even smaller area for intermediate vision in the middle.
 The clear viewing area is located in the central “corridor” of the lens.
-Since these areas are blended together, there’s a noticeable but expected blur when looking to the edges of the lens.
+Since these areas are blended together, there’s a noticeable but expected blur when looking at the edges of the lens.

-Zenni currently offers three different types of progressive lenses:
+Zenni currently offers three different types of progressive lenses

 - Standard Progressives: designed primarily for distance vision with narrow near- and mid-range viewing areas, they offer greater comfort and visual clarity within 20+ feet.